swansonmp/mdconvert/README.md

 #### Audio

 * Audio is similar to both images and video, except using the `@` character.
+* Audio must be in its own paragraph.
 * Audio is added with controls.
 * All audio formats supported by HTML are supported by `mdconvert`.
 * Browsers that do not support the `<audio>` tag will display an error message.